Table Of Contents

 Research is essential when choosing a reliable pre-settlement funding provider.
 Avoid companies with confusing terms, high fees or aggressive sales tactics.
 Look for a provider that cares about your needs and offers terms that work for you.

-You want a company that has clear terms, reasonable fees and a repayment plan that is easy to understand.
+You should narrow your search to a lender that has clear terms, reasonable fees and a repayment plan that is easy to understand.
 Make sure to read reviews and ask your lawyer for recommendations.

 Considerations When Choosing a Company